velartrill/velartrill.github.io/orig/reunited.md

 "Well, yeah, I'm not some big dumb *boy,*" Niltar mutters, nuzzling his cheek.

 "It's not just that.
 You're way more responsive than any girl I've ever been with.
-That a _ceshvol_ thing or is that just you?"
+What's up with that, Nil?"

 She shrugs.
-"Maybe?
-Never asked."
+"Dunno."
 In a quieter voice she adds, "Probably has something to do with going all those years without anyone so much as laying a hand on me."

 "…oh, Nili.
 No wonder you didn't want to sleep alone."